nodeschool/discussions/CONTRIBUTING.md

 It also helps to include your node, npm, git or other CLI command versions, which you can get by running `node -v`, `npm -v` etc.

+### Use markdown

+Github offers a lot of support to [format your issue](https://help.github.com/articles/github-flavored-markdown/).
+It makes it easier for other people to understand your problem.

+### Say thanks!

+The person that helped you did it out of the kindness of her/his heart.
+Tell your appreciation to her/him by saying thanks!

+### Close your issue

+If you don't close your issue, another person will have to clean it up later.

+### Bikeshedding

+Its okay to [bikeshed](http://en.wiktionary.org/wiki/bikeshedding) issues but if you do it would be nice to update it every 14days or so to let people know you still have interest.

 # About Labels

 Only [owners](https://github.com/orgs/nodeschool/teams/owners) can add labels to the dicussions issues.
 We added a lot of labels that makes it easier for contributors to understand the content of an issue.
 Here is their intended meaning: